Abraxas3d/deviations/help/README.md

+# Help

-A 9 by 9 grid in the Forbidden Palace inspired a Sudoku puzzle.
+The 9 by 9 door grids in the Forbidden Palace inspired a Sudoku puzzle.

 ------

 Solution Steps

 Here you can view the logical steps used to solve the sudoku puzzle.
-Click on a step to show its effects in the grid.
-You can navigate through steps using the up and down arrows on the keyboard.
-More information >>

   Step 1: Naked Single in cell ( D3 )
 The cell has a single candidate with the value 6